Code-Dabblers/MagicReads_BE/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have read the [CONTRIBUTING](https://github.com/Code-Dabblers/MagicReads_BE/blob/main/CONTRIBUTION.md) doc
 - [ ] I have added the issue number in the description
-- [ ] I have selected MagicReads from Organizations in the Projects.
 - [ ] I have added necessary documentation (if appropriate)

 ## Further comments